tusharpandey13/node-api-fork-task/README.md

+## Introduction
-This api is capable of managing the execution of custom tasks using the child_process module of NodeJS.
+This node api is capable of managing the execution of custom tasks using the `child_process` module of NodeJS.
 It uses `fork()` to fork a new node process for each task.
 It can then start, pause, resume and kill the task.
 It can also send messages to and from the child process using IPC.